Frank Farrar: Career

 After his two-year term as governor concluded, Farrar moved back to Britton to practice law.
 He also became a successful banker later in life, buying, operating and selling a number of local banks in small towns and in rural areas in the Dakotas, Minnesota and as far as Indiana, Montana and New Mexico.
 As a philanthropist, he generously supported various non-profit organizations, such as Scouts, the March of Dimes, and the South Dakota Community Foundation.

 Later life

 Farrar was a licensed aviator who flew to visit the banks he owned, and over the years, he accumulated over 17,000 hours of logged piloting time.
 He was also an avid athlete, completing the Kona Ironman Competition at age 73, a decade after surviving lymphatic cancer.
-He held the 9th fastest finishing time in the Coeur D’Alene Ironman in the 70+ Men's division.
+He held the 9th fastest finishing time in the Coeur D'Alene Ironman in the 70+ Men's division.
 He completed the 2003 race in 16:48:49.
 His wife, former First Lady of South Dakota Patricia Farrar, who was also a Senior Olympian, died on October 31, 2015, at the age of 84.

-On October 31, 2021, the sixth anniversary of the death of his wife of sixty-two years, Farrar died in Rochester, Minnesota, at age 92.
-He is survived by his five children, eight grandchildren and two great-grandchildren.
+On October 31, 2021, Farrar died in Rochester, Minnesota, at age 92.